 Kim Crockett (R), a lawyer working with the election integrity group Minnesota Voters Alliance, has questioned the results of the 2020 election and argued that voting procedures enable fraud.
-At the state Republican Party convention, her campaign showed a video that depicted incumbent Secretary of State Steve Simon controlled by puppet strings in the hands of investor and philanthropist George Soros with the caption, “Let’s wreck elections forever and ever.”
-She sent supporters an email in May celebrating Republican efforts to recruit election judges.
+At the state Republican Party convention, the Crockett campaign showed a video that depicted incumbent Secretary of State Steve Simon controlled by puppet strings in the hands of investor and philanthropist George Soros with the caption, “Let’s wreck elections forever and ever.”
+She is also part of a national right-wing network that is recruiting an army of activists to become poll workers.
+The network is led by Cleta Mitchell, a Republican lawyer who attempted to help former President Trump change the 2020 election results in Georgia.
+Crockett sent supporters an email in May celebrating Republican efforts to recruit election judges.
 The email says the effort will “help flip Minnesota.”
 Another Crockett email says Republicans need to overcome a “margin of fraud” in the upcoming election.
 In March, she tweeted an image reading “2020?
 Never Again.”
 In the tweet, Crockett pledges: “I’m committed to ensuring ineligible ballots and illegal election procedures do not disenfranchise legitimate voters.”

-In a January 2022 interview, Minnesota Secretary of State Steve Simon (D) said the election “was fundamentally fair, accurate, honest, and secure.”
+Minnesota Secretary of State Steve Simon (D) said of election denial that the “cloud of disinformation” is a problem, asserting that people are pushing it for political and financial advantage.
+In a January 2022 interview, Simon said the election “was fundamentally fair, accurate, honest, and secure.”
 He described Trump’s claims of voting irregularities as “not just factually wrong.
 It is corroding our democracy in many ways.”